Howell E. Jackson: Pollock v. Farmers' Loan & Trust Co.

 Many have attempted to determine how Jackson ended up in the minority.
 The apparent reason is that one justice switched his vote.
 Newspapers at the time identified George Shiras as the "vacillating Justice"; biographer Willard King notes that "great obloquy was heaped on him" by outlets that opposed the Court's decision.
 While this suggestion continues to have its adherents, three sources denied Shiras's vote changed.
-Others have argued that Horace Gray or David Brewer changed their votes, but those proposals are difficult to reconcile with primary sources.
+Others have argued that Horace Gray or David J. Brewer changed their votes, but those proposals are difficult to reconcile with primary sources.
 The remaining possibility is that no justice changed his vote.
 According to this theory, five justices were averse to the tax from the beginning, but they were unable to unite behind one legal theory initially.
 Jackson's dissent eventually won vindication from the court of history: the Sixteenth Amendment passed eighteen years after Pollock revised the Constitution to authorize an income tax.